-Saying a sad farewell to our crazy friend, we handed him 20 Bolivianos (€2.50) for his time, with hope he wouldn’t snort it.
-Although, he does claim to be clean a number of years now.
+Saying a sad farewell to our crazy friend, we handed him 20 Bolivianos (€2.50) for his time, with the hope he wouldn’t snort it.
+Although, he does claim to be clean for a number of years now.
 Something we’re not entirely sure is true.

 Coffees in hand, pumped with adrenaline and shocked to the core, we sat on a bench directly outside the opened prison gates.

 Here we spent the next hour observing the comings and goings.
-The two guards accepting a bottle of coke from an uninformed man as he walked into the premises.
+The two guards accepted a bottle of coke from an uninformed man as he walked into the premises.
 A further three men walked out, carrying a large sound system and a BBQ.
 Children returned home from school, and women strolled in with bags of shopping in hand.
 The large footfall made it even more surreal.

-Like an entrance to a shopping centre, our eyes wandered as we watched the many men, women and children come back from their days outings, back to their lives and their families.
+Like an entrance to a shopping centre, our eyes wandered as we watched the many men, women and children come back from their day’s outings, back to their lives and their families.
 Back to their haven, and the only place they know as home.

-Back to the walled-world.
+Back to the walled world.
 A world that should not exist.

 After our day with Dave, we took to the internet to research more into the notorious SPP.

-Heartbroken and disgusted, we discovered that in 2013, there were allegations that a 12 year old girl fell pregnant, after repeated sexual abuse by her imprisoned father.
+Heartbroken and disgusted, we discovered that in 2013, there were allegations that a 12-year-old girl fell pregnant, after repeated sexual abuse by her imprisoned father.

-Dave asked us to mention that you too can hear his story first hand, by visiting Plaza San Pedro between 12pm and 1pm.
+Dave asked us to mention that you too can hear his story first-hand, by visiting Plaza San Pedro between 12 pm and 1 pm.
 Every day, he sits here and waits with hope that he can share his tales.

-Donations are greatly accepted, however maybe offering to buy him lunch or any goods could be a nice alternative.
+Donations are greatly accepted, however, maybe offering to buy him lunch or any goods could be a nice alternative.
 As we mentioned, we are not sure if he is still using cocaine.
 He claims he isn’t.
 With no visual inclination, although he appeared hyper and erratic, he was certainly not high.